 A full and diverse Aviation Career spanning over 40 years.
-Currently in his 32nd year with a major carrier, Michael has been fortunate to gain a broad base of experience in the Airline, Corporate and General Aviation operations including training, development and management positions.
+Recently retired from an A380 Command with a major carrier, Michael has been fortunate to gain a broad base of experience in the Airline, Corporate and General Aviation operations including training, development and management positions.

 Michael's management experience within the Aviation Sector have included Strategic Planning and development and Project Management across all industry segments.
 Externally, Michael has been involved at one time or another with Technology Consulting and Project Management Services to the Aviation, Oil Exploration and the Marine Service sectors.
 Michael has completed a Masters (Aviation Management), and is actively utilising the formalisation this provides as a springboard to broader Aviation, Management and Consulting roles and driving the development of Closed Loop Consulting into a global brand.

 During the last 20 years Michael has been appointed to various training, management and operational and technology development roles within major airline operations, much of which has been involved in strategic technology development within the global airline industry.
 These have included the Electronic Library Systems (now Electronic Flight Bag, EFB) effort, the ATA/AIA SGML/XML effort, sponsored by ICAO to streamline information and data interchange between manufacturer and airline and, the ATN (PETAL II) and initial ATN-FANS harmonisation efforts as well as being involved with Electronic Flight Bag developments for Boeing and Airbus fleets.